erdoganonur/flick/README.md

 * Flick auto selects device when only one device is connected, per platform.
 * Save log output for Android or iOS.
 * Display device information or save it to a file.
-* Install or Unstall application from devices.
+* Install or Uninstall applications from devices.
 * Checkout the latest release notes [here](https://github.com/isonic1/flick/releases).

 Reason